The Combinatorial Multi-Round Ascending Auction: Outcomes under strategic bidding

-We now describe another simple bidding strategy which turns out to be an ex-post equilibrium irrespective of what bidders' marginal values are (as long as they have the same sign).
-This strategy mimics the essential parts of the CMRA-truthful strategy under non-decreasing marginal values.
-The bidders submit a headline demand of $\lambda$ for as long as it gives them non-negative surplus.
+We now describe a simple bidding strategy which turns out to be an ex-post equilibrium irrespective of whether the marginal values of both bidders are increasing or decreasing.
+In the symmetric-caps case, the bidders submit a headline demand of $\lambda$ for as long as it gives them non-negative surplus.
 There are no additional bids except for a single additional bid of $0$ on $1-\lambda$ at clock price $p_i^f$ (at which bidder $i$ is indifferent between winning $\lambda$ and winning $1-\lambda$ for free).
-If bidder $i$ is stronger, she wins $\lambda$ at a linear price of $p_j^f$.
-If bidder $i$ is weaker, she wins $1-\lambda$ at a price of $p_i^f$ for free.
+As such, the strategy is ``almost clock-truthful'' when marginal values are non-decreasing.
 We refer to this strategy as the \emph{\flatbid\ bidding} strategy.
-With non-decreasing marginal values, the payments are again the same as in the VCG auction.
+Given that both players play this strategy, the stronger bidder $i$ wins $\lambda$ at a linear price of $p_j^f$ and the weaker bidder $j$ wins $1-\lambda$ for free.
+With non-decreasing marginal values, the auction outcome is as under CMRA-truthful bidding, including the VCG prices.
+However, we know from Theorem~\ref{theorem:increasing-MV-CMRA-truthful-expost} that bidders have incentives to deviate from this outcome when the caps are asymmetric.

+For incentive compatibility in the asymmetric-caps case, the price at which the additional zero-bid is made must only be determined by bidders' types rather than also by their caps.
+This is achieved by bidders bidding on $\lj$ as their headline demand.\footnote{Indeed, any headline demand $x$ such that $1/2<x\leq \lambda_2$ will sustain an analogous equilibrium.
+The construction may also apply when caps are non-deterministic.
+For example, if $\lambda_i$ was drawn randomly from $[\lj,\li]$, the bidders could coordinate on the constant strategies with the possible split of $\lambda_2$ and $1-\lambda_2$.} To this end, define $p^f(\theta)=(U(\lj;\theta)-U(1-\lj;\theta))/\lj$.
+In the \emph{\flatbid\ }strategy, bidder $i$'s headline demand is